2024 Delta Air Lines disruption: Contract between Delta and CrowdStrike

 CrowdStrike is a cybersecurity company known for its Falcon platform, which provides services such as endpoint protection and threat intelligence.
 A central component of the platform is the Falcon sensor, a software agent installed on endpoint devices to monitor and respond to security threats.

 Delta Air Lines entered into a contractual relationship with CrowdStrike under a Subscription Services Agreement (SSA) effective June 30, 2022.
-Under the agreement, CrowdStrike was authorized to access Delta’s computer systems to provide subscription-based cybersecurity services.
+Under the agreement, CrowdStrike was authorized to access Delta's computer systems to provide subscription-based cybersecurity services.
 The SSA included a warranty from CrowdStrike stating it would use commercially reasonable efforts to avoid introducing unauthorized access points, such as “back doors,” “time bombs,” “Trojan horses,” or similar software.

-The agreement limited liability.
-Section 9.1 capped each party’s liability at twice the subscription cost.
-Section 9.2 excluded liability for indirect or consequential damages, such as lost revenue or goodwill.
+The agreement also limited liability.
+Section 9.1 capped each party's liability at twice the subscription cost, and Section 9.2 excluded liability for indirect or consequential damages, including lost revenue or goodwill.
 These limits did not apply in cases of gross negligence or intentional misconduct.

-Following the outage, CrowdStrike identified the cause of the issue and issued a fix within hours, reversing the faulty update 78 minutes after its initial deployment.
-The company stated that it worked with affected customers, including Delta Air Lines, and offered assistance through personnel, partners, and on-site support.
+CrowdStrike identified the cause of the outage and reversed the faulty update 78 minutes after its initial deployment.
+According to the company, it worked with affected customers, including Delta Air Lines, and proided assistance through personnel, partners, and on-site support.

-Despite the disruption, Delta continues to use CrowdStrike’s cybersecurity products and services.
-CrowdStrike’s stock declined sharply after the incident but has since largely recovered.
+Delta continued to use CrowdStrike's cybersecurity products and services after the incident.
+CrowdStrike's stock declined sharply following the outage and subsequently recovered much of its value.